OleksandrKudinov/HowToMediatR/README.md

 ---

-## Querying example: "What's your favorite drink?"
+## Request example: "What's your favorite drink?"

 Let’s see how this works with a simple example.